-Exercise: Differentiating types of weather forecast
+Session II: Exercise - Differentiating types of weather forecast

-The facilitator will recap participants on type of weather forecast in meteorology i.e. now casting, , short-range, medium-range, extended range and long-range forecast.
+The facilitator will recap participants on type of weather forecast in meteorology i.e. now casting, very short-range, short-range, medium-range and long-range forecast.
 To check the understanding of the participants, the group will be provided with examples of forecast related to the Bangladesh context.
 The participants need to classify the weather forecasts provided in the appropriate category.